fergalquinn77/ci_pp5_summer_fashions/README.md

 ### Colours

 The colour scheme is primarily white background to products with a dark header/footer.
 Text in the header/footer is white with a dark background and in the main body area, it is black with a white background.
-Colors pass accessability tests using Chrome Lighthouse.
+Colors pass accessibility  tests using Chrome Lighthouse.

 ### Typography